Vietnam.vn - Nền tảng quảng bá Việt Nam

 A woman and a child stand near a police vehicle after leaving school amid gang violence in Port-au-Prince, Haiti, March 3, 2023.
 Photo: Reuters

 The Solino area of Port-au-Prince, a poor residential area, has been under siege for several days.
-The motive behind the siege is not yet clear.
+The motive behind the siege is unclear.

-Pierre Esperance of the Haitian National Network for the Defense of Human Rights (RNDDH) said the Solino area has recorded two dozen deaths since the weekend.
+The Solino area has recorded two dozen deaths since the weekend, said Pierre Esperance of the Haitian National Network for the Defense of Human Rights (RNDDH).

 “There was no police or security forces present,” Pierre said.
 “People from other areas had taken to the streets to show solidarity with Solino.”